-insects have been observed (table 3.1).
-There are now approximately 500 species of insects that have developed resistance to one or more pesticides.
-Often it is possible to switch to another class of insecticide for which that population is not resistant, but that leads to a neverending "arms race" to develop new classes of pesticide faster than the insects can evolve resistance.
+developed resistance to one or more pesticides.
+Often it is possible to switch to another class of insecticide for which that population is not resistant, but that leads to a never-ending "arms race" to develop new classes of pesticide faster than the insects can evolve resistance.

-In this chapter we will examine how we can use the principles of evolutionary biology to slow the rate of evolution of resistance
+How can we use the principles of evolutionary biology to slow the rate of evolution of resistance?

-3.2 Bt cotton and the pink bollworm
+11.2 Bt cotton